"Tribute to August Sander" by Pavel Schnabel followed by "August Sander - Men of the 20th century" by Reiner Holzemer

 August Sander – Men of the 20th Century by Reiner Holzemer

-Germany, documentary, 44 min, Reiner Holzemer Film, Bayerischer Rundfunk, Arte, 2002, vostfr
+Germany, documentary, 44 mn, Reiner Holzemer Film, Bayerischer Rundfunk, Arte, 2002, vostfr

-Grand master of photography, August Sander worked until his death to create a portrait of 20th century men in Germany.
-This documentary looks back at his life and allows us to explore his work, a true panorama of the social and professional classes of Germany, particularly in the interwar period.
+Great master of photography, August Sander worked until his death to realize a portrait of the men of the 20th century in Germany.
+This documentary looks back on his life and allows us to explore his work, a true panorama of social and professional classes in Germany, especially during the interwar period.